As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

-4. Roll out 3 or 4 coils of brown clay to begin making your bird's nest.
-These coils can be all the same color, or different shades of brown.
-If you are using a small bell, you may want to use only 3 coils.
-For a larger bell, you will probably want to build a bigger nest with 4 coils.
+4. Roll out three or four coils of brown clay to begin making your bird's nest.
+These coils can be all the same color or different shades of brown.
+If you are using a small bell, you may want to use only three coils.
+For a larger bell, you will probably want to build a bigger nest with four coils.

 5. Next, hold one end of all your coils together in one hand.
 Start twisting them together to form a thicker rope.
 You can twist them as tight as you want to make your nest look how you like it.